Diary of Austin Ellerman Yeats, 1942 - Part 3

 Cpl R.R.
 Thomson and No 2

-gunner Pt Minty A.R.
+gunner Pte Minty A.R.

-From this new posn [[using?]]
+From this new posn using

-the Bren gun and Sec
+the Bren Gun and Sec

 Comdr Thomsons' T.S.M Gun